wal99d/EasyCabBackend/README.md

 - It's recommended to use different containers/host for each server within same subnet.
 - It's also recommended to have Mongodb running
 - Redis can be used to send invoices in emails.

+  **Technologies Used:**

+- JSON API
+- Rest
+- JWT
+- Mongodb

+> Feel free to PR and Review